 You're no doubt thinking of the Citi Gold / AAdvantage World MasterCard, the airline credit card Citi operates in partnership with American Airlines.
 Like other "legacy" airlines, American has overhauled its loyalty program to better compete with discount carriers.

-At this writing, new Citi Gold / AAdvantage World MasterCard cardholders can earn a 30,000 mile bonus award after making $750 in purchases during the first four months with the card.
-In addition, Citi Gold cardholders get access to special tickets with one-way fares of only 7,500 miles.Stretching your AAdvantage Miles
+At this writing, new Citi Gold / AAdvantage World MasterCard cardholders can earn a bonus award after making $750 in purchases during the first three months with the card.

 I know you're most concerned about earning airline miles, but the Citi Gold / AAdvantage World MasterCard can help you earn some other nice rewards.
 If you're looking to save money on your hotel stay or your car rental during your next vacation, you can trade some of your AAdvantage miles win you book reservations at AA.com.
 The points.com marketplace allows you to swap your miles for gift cards at popular retailers, like Amazon.com and Best Buy.
 Even though many travel rewards cards tout their ability to let you use points on any airline, American's loyalty program offers enough flexibility to make you consider staying true to just one carrier.